juanramirez/rent-o-matic/README.md

 **rent-o-matic** is a small personal automation project to generate rent invoices using
 **Google Sheets + Google Apps Script**, designed for real-world use by small landlords.

-It started as a personal tool and grew into a clean, modular Apps Script project, now versioned with Git and synced via `clasp`.
+It started as a personal tool and evolved into a clean, modular Apps Script project, now versioned with Git and synced via `clasp`.

 ---